logo

 A portable petrol driven generator is normally used to power the electric hoist used during erection and dismantling.
 However, where a normal 240 Volt mains supply is available this can be used instead.

 The Hirer will be responsible for cooperating with the Trust to ensure the health and safety of all concerned.
-When the Ring is to be erected in public places, health and safety is often a major consideration, and the Hirer is advised to consult with the owner or manager of the land at an early stage.
-A Method Statement & Risk Assessment (Microsoft Word) can be downloaded here.
+When the Ring is to be erected in public places, health and safety is a paramount consideration, and the Hirer is advised to consult with the owner or manager of the land at an early stage.
+A Method Statement & Risk Assessment for the Charmborough Ring (Microsoft Word) can be downloaded here.
 There is also a quantitative model risk assessment that can be adapted to take account of site specific issues.
 These documents can also be accessed from the Downloads Page.

 Insurance and Security

-The Charmborough Bell Trust carries employers liability insurance with a limit of indemnity of £10M, and public/products liability insurance with a limit of indemnity of £5M.
-A certificate of insurance is available here (and from the Downloads Page).
+The Mobile Belfries Trust carries employers liability insurance with a limit of indemnity of £10M, and public/products liability insurance with a limit of indemnity of £5M.
+A certificate of insurance is available from the Downloads Page.
 If the Ring is to be left over-night, the Hirer will be responsible for taking security measures which are to the satisfaction of the Trust.

 Donations